4th April 2021

 But the Father gave His Son that we might have life and have it to the full as Jesus says.
 A new life, a bit like that we see around us at this time of year, especially if we live in the countryside.

 Simnel cakes are often baked at this time and served at Easter.
-I see form my Cloud and can just smell that my wife down below has baked one.
+I see from my Cloud and can just smell that my wife down below has baked one.
 I heard her say that it has risen well.

 Like Jesus, The Star, The Celebrity, the Bright Morning Star.
 He has risen.
 Hallelujah, He is risen.